dwd/Metre/FAQ.md

 If you want this, you'll need to publish additional SRV records.

+You can specify `prefer: direct` or `prefer: starttls` on a `transport` if you want Metre to put a thumb on the scales of SRV record selection.

 I hate CAs!
 Tell me it does DANE!
 Please, tell me it does DANE!
 ----